 - Warning signs: Help them identify unhealthy relationship patterns, such as extreme jealousy or controlling behavior from peers.

-Managing digital safety and social media limits
+Managing digital safety and social media boundaries

 Establishing phone-free zones and charging times